AdrianKoshka/bach-papers/poc/user-docs/quotes/processing.md

 newlines (`\n`) separating each variable to be printed.
 In parenthesis are the variables `text`, `author`, and `date`, though they have `[ranquote].text` appended to them.
-This is because each variable is really an array, and we use `ranquote` to randomly pick something out of that array, the `.text` portion meaning the text contained within the element, and not the element tag itself.
+This is because each variable is really an array, and we use `ranquote` to randomly pick something out of that array, `.text` specifying the text contained within the element, and not the element tag itself.

 ## Using the "shim" program